mickemora/mickemora/README.md

 My current professional learning direction is centered on this question:

-> What concrete capabilities should I intentionally build over the next 2–5 years that will make me strategically indispensable?

 For me, that means continuing to build depth in:

 - Generative AI